kubernetes-sigs/karpenter-provider-cluster-api/README.md

 This project is under active development and is in an experimental state.
 It is not intended for production use, yet...
-The current focus is on implementing the [Karpenter cloudprovider interface][kci].
+The current focus is on implementing the [Karpenter cloudprovider interface][kci], and closing feature gaps with the native Karpenter providers (e.g. AWS, Azure).

 ### cloudprovider interface implementation checklist